Professional/Personal Development and Tuition Benefits

 For your reimbursement request to be approved, one of the following conditions must be met:

-1. Your supervisor certifies that the course content is directly related to your current job duties or duties to be associated with an imminent change in your job (for example, an accounting course for a budget analyst).
+- Your supervisor certifies that the course content is directly related to your current job duties or duties to be associated with an imminent change in your job (for example, an accounting course for a budget analyst); OR

 Berklee provides many programs, training sessions, classes, and seminars.
-A number of these programs are offered regularly by Training and Support, the Office of Cultural Diversity, and the Office of Human Resources.
+A number of these programs are offered regularly by Training and Support, the Office for Diversity and Inclusion, and the Office of Human Resources.
 Employees can subscribe to these departments' announcements and keep an eye on Faculty/Staff News for more information and updates on opportunities of this type.

 How It Works